alanthom/yt_summariser_agent/MEDIUM_ARTICLE.md

 - One-size-fits-all solutions

 **Agentic systems** revolutionize this by:
-- Multiple specialized AI agents
+- Multiple specialized AI agents with distinct expertise
-- Collaborative problem-solving
+- Collaborative problem-solving with iterative feedback
-- Iterative improvement through feedback
+- Quality validation and improvement loops
-- Task-specific expertise and optimization
+- Task-specific optimization and fine-tuning

 ### Key Components of Agentic Systems

 1. **Agents**: Specialized AI entities with specific roles and expertise
 2. **Tasks**: Well-defined objectives with clear inputs and expected outputs
 3. **Crew**: The orchestrating framework that manages agent collaboration
-4. **Memory**: Shared context and learning across interactions
+4. **Memory**: Shared context and learning across interactions (optional)
 5. **Tools**: External capabilities agents can utilize
+6. **Quality Control**: Validation and scoring mechanisms

 ## Project Architecture: A Deep Dive